Saieen Zahoor

 Saieen Zahoor Ahmed or Ali Saain Shafiu (Punjabi: سائیں ظہور, born 1936) is a Punjabi Sufi musician from Pakistan.
 He has spent most of his life singing in Sufi shrines, and didn't produce a record until 2006, when he was nominated for the BBC World Music awards based on word of mouth.

-He emerged as the "best BBC voice of the year 2006", Saieen is not his first name but a Punjabi and Sindhi honorific title and is also spelled as Sain, In the muslim society of Punjab it is often associated with people who have given up the worldly pleasures for a more spiritual lifestyle.
+He emerged as the BBC's "best voice of the year" in 2006.
+Saieen is not his first name but a Punjabi and Sindhi honorific title and is also spelled as Sain.
+In the Muslim society of Punjab, the honorofic is often associated with people who have given up the worldly pleasures for a more spiritual lifestyle.

 Early life and career

 Born in Sulaimanki, a village near Haveli Lakha of Okara district in the province of Punjab, Zahoor Ahmad was the youngest child in a rural peasant family.
 He is said to have started singing at the age of five, and from that early age, he had dreamt of a hand beckoning him towards a shrine.
 He started roaming the Sufi shrines of Sindh, Punjab, making a living through singing.
 Zahoor claims that as he was walking past a small shrine in south Punjab town of Uch Sharif (known for its Sufi traditions), when "someone waved at me with his hand, inviting me in, and I suddenly realized that it was this hand which I saw in my dream.

 For some time, he studied music under Raunka Ali of Patiala Gharana, whom he met at Bulleh Shah's dargah (shrine), and who became his first teacher for Sufi verses.
 He also studied music with other Uch Sharif-based musicians.

 Although not literate, Zahoor is known for his memory of song lyrics; mostly he sings compositions of the major Sufi poets, Bulleh Shah, Shah Badakhshi, Muhammad Qadiri, Sultan Bahu and others.

 Sain is famous for his performances at Coke Studio (Pakistan).
 He had also performed in Australia and New Zealand in October and November 2014.
 In 2009, he performed at the folk music festival arranged by the Rafi Peer Theatre Workshop in Lahore and was reportedly a crowd puller.